Art-Sells/Arells/Build-Notes.md

 ### Optimize-UI/UX for mobile
 - Test everything........... (including inspect)
 - Remove "sign in" dynamic and "1 minute timer "to test in mobile...
-- - Check "view my portfolio slide up" when calendar open on multiple landscape/portrait modes...
+- - Check "view my portfolio slide up" when calendar open on multiple landscape/portrait modes, the dollar sign in the my assets page...
+My investments page If no Email, If email is read and no investments exist inside the email json, If Investments exist inside email json

 ### Sign In/Up
 - Title: Sign In to Save Investments